Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 os.environ["STRIPE_PUBLIC_KEY"] = "Your Stripe Public key"
 os.environ["STRIPE_SECRET_KEY"] = "Your Stripe Secret key"
 os.environ["STRIPE_WH_SECRET"] = "Your Stripe WH_Secret key"

    4. Install all requirements from the requirements.txt file putting this command into your terminal: pip3 install -r requirements.txt

-   5. In the terminal in your IDE migrate the models to create a database using the following commands: python3 manage.py makemigrations python3 manage.py migrate
+   5. Django will do most of the work of the preparing and setting up database trough 'migrations'.In the terminal in your IDE migrate the models to create a database using the following commands: python3 manage.py makemigrations python3 manage.py migrate to see what exactly you migrate you can do this before you migrate : python3 manage.py migrate --plan

    6. Load the data fixtures(categories, products ) in that order into the database using the following command: python3 manage.py loaddata <fixture_name>

+Important to load the categories before products,

    7. Create a superuser to have an access to the the admin panel(you need to follow the instructions then and insert username, email and password): python3 manage.py createsuperuser

+The SuperUser as in this project is called Admin that can click on Product Management page there manage the new products and change in the product categories, and manage the users.
+This page is only available for the webshop owner.

    8. You will now be able to run the application using the following command: python3 manage.py runserver

    9. To access the admin panel, you can add the /admin path at the end of the url link and login using your superuser credentials.

 Heroku Deployment
 To deploy the project to Heroku the following steps need to be completed:
       1. Create a requirement.txt file, which contains a list of the dependencies, using the following command in the terminal: pip3 freeze > requirements.txt

       2. Create a Procfile, in order to tell Heroku how to run the project

-      3. git add, git commit and git push these files to GitHub repository.
+      3. Source Control
+	The website was developed using the Atom editor with git and github for version control.
+	New changes to the local copy can be added to the remote repository by first adding: git add .

+	Committing the changes to local version control: git commit -m "<commit message>"

+	And pushing them to the remote repository: git push

       4. On the Heroku website you need to create a new app, assign a name (must be unique),set a region to the closest to you(for my project I set Europe) and click Create app.

       5. Go to the Resources tab in Heroku, then in the Add-ons search bar look for Heroku Postgres(you can type postgres), select Hobby Dev — Free and click the Provision button to add it to your project.

       6. In Heroku Settings click on Reveal Config Vars.

       7. Set the following config variables there:
 AWS_ACCESS_KEY_ID `<your aws access key>` AWS_SECRET_ACCESS_KEY `<your aws secret access key>` DATABASE_URL `<your postgres database url>` EMAIL_HOST_PASS `<your email password(generated by Gmail)>` EMAIL_HOST_USER `<your email address>` SECRET_KEY `<your secret key>` STRIPE_PUBLIC_KEY `<your stripe public key>` STRIPE_SECRET_KEY `<your stripe secret key>` STRIPE_WH_SECRET `<your stripe wh key>` USE_AWS `True`
       8. Copy DATABASE_URL's value(Postgres database URL) from the Config Vars and temporarily paste it into the default database in settings.py.